Venice gondola builders strive to keep tradition alive

 "In the past, everyone knew how to row, now few have any need for oars," said Pastor, shaking his head.
 "It is a thousand year-old culture that is being lost."

-The artistry surrounding gondolas should be preserved regardless of this change in behavior, Venice Mayor Giorgio Orsoni said.
+The artistry surrounding gondolas should be preserved regardless of this change in behaviour, Venice Mayor Giorgio Orsoni said.

 "The gondola is one of the symbols of the city and therefore it's clear we have to make all possible efforts to safeguard it and also maintain the profession, the techniques."